justinaugust/Ames-Housing-Algorithm/README.md

 ## Generalization and Next Steps

 The approach here could be generalizable but the specific model is not ready.
-Additionally I believe more time spent with regularlization and randomforest feature selection and hyperparameter optimization would be effective.
+Additionally I believe more time spent with regularlization and Recursive Feature Selection feature selection and hyperparameter optimization would be effective.

 ## Media Links